Are you interested in learning more about what ball pythons eat to survive?

 They are especially attracted to brain matter, so expose this using a pair of pliers.

-If you are finding these things are working, try transferring your ball python to a separate cage just for feeding times.
+If you find these things are working, try transferring your ball python to a separate cage just for feeding times.

 This should be a quiet place where your snake can feel safe and have some privacy when eating.